What are the advantages of planting and preserving trees?

-Besides the benefits deriving from their main uses, we must mention some benefits inherent to their cultivation in the countryside or the urban areas.
+Besides the benefits deriving from their main uses ( wood, fruits, chemical products, etc) we must mention some benefits inherent to their cultivation in the countryside or the urban areas.

 Among the main ones we could include:

 Trees play an important role in protecting the environment.
 Trees are responsible for providing the oxygen we breathe and removing carbon dioxide, responsible for global warming which involves the dreaded greenhouse effect.

 Trees protect the soil from erosion.
 Their branches and leaves stop the direct impact of the drops.
 Water descends through the trees or falls from branches or leaves at a lower speed so it can infiltrate more conveniently into the soil.

 The result is that a greater proportion of water is retained in the subsoil as a surplus and less water is left to run on the surface, reducing its erosive effect.

 Tree roots also form a lattice that holds the soil and helps to protect it.
 In forests, or in areas with vegetation, minerals washed from the surface diminish in comparison with those wiped by water on the bare land.
 In areas with few trees, few shrubs or small herb water can form large grooves and impoverish the earth which becomes sterile.
 The current great deserts were great forests in the past.